 There’s what you need, and there’s what you do.
 Those are often two completely different things.
 For instance, I need to swim more, but I do other things.
 Still, 2025 was a better mix than previous years.

-The resulting volumes will get the proper fishes laughing when they read this, but the 36h of swimming in six months is actually a distinct increase compared to, well, just about any year since 2018, really.
+The resulting volumes will get the proper fishes laughing, but the 36h of swimming since the beginning of the year is actually a distinct increase over, well, just about any year since 2018, really.

 IM France 2025 – Race plan | Predicted |